zhengchen1999/PromptSR/README.md

 ## <a name="results"></a>🔎 Results

-We achieved state-of-the-art performance on synthetic and real-world blur dataset.
+We achieved state-of-the-art performance on synthetic and real-world dataset.
 Detailed results can be found in the paper.

 <details>
 <summary>Evaluation on Synthetic Datasets (click to expand)</summary>

-- quantitative comparisons in Table 5 of the main paper
+- quantitative comparison

 <p align="center">
   <img width="900" src="figs/T1.png">